sayeedkhalshi/learnea-dev-docs/README.md

 <h1>everylearning.org</h1>
 <p>This learning system is being developed from by ongoing research on Learning Science.
-<a href="https://docs.google.com/document/d/1jSYrEjyUqjkCsw9fu9rexfVDNfSIca1N55Curyc1fjg/edit?usp=sharing">This book is being written</a>
+<a href="https://docs.google.com/document/d/1jSYrEjyUqjkCsw9fu9rexfVDNfSIca1N55Curyc1fjg/edit?usp=sharing">This book is being written</a> and
 <a href="https://docs.google.com/document/d/16ylhp4EXtw18L7ITfOnWw8TwlhgCrEe-Q68AbiWsFdE/edit?usp=sharing">Unedited notes and thoughts are here</a>
+<em>A video explaining learning and economics is coming soon<em>
 <h3>Philosophy</h3>
 <ul>
     <li>Document each learning - each hypothesis from each perspective.
 Where hypothesises don't have to be proved.
 Every expression is already because someone had felt it.
 Maybe from a distorted sense but still they faced it.
 We need to know what certain perspective has to say for a certain situation. </li>